OpenEvalProject/evals/manuscripts/elife-79314/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/79314/elife-79314-fig1-v1.jpg)

-**Figure 1.:** Kahneman and Tversky, 1979, with a graphical illustration of bundling and segregation.On the x-axis, actual value of a gain or a loss (here exemplified with money).
+**Figure 1.:** On the x-axis, actual value of a gain or a loss (here exemplified with money).
 Perceived utility does not scale linearly with value, but logarithmically.
 Receiving a gain of €100 (segregated) twice will produce a level of ‘happiness’ of ‘2s’, more than the level ‘b’ perceived when receiving €200 all together (bundled).
 The same is true for ‘losing’ the same amounts, where two losses of €100 are felt stronger than a single one of €200.

 The non-linear nature of perceived value results in many behavioural biases, a very prominent one being the bundling vs. segregation effect.
 Crucial to the current experiment, the perceived value of a compound item or option can be changed by presenting it either as one option (bundling) or as multiple small parts (segregation).
 Due to diminishing returns, bundling results in a weaker total sensation than segregation – either lower value for positive value options or lower cost for negative value options (see Figure 1).
 This is because more of the sensation occurs on the shallow part of the curve.
 This fact is regularly exploited by consumer psychologists and marketing experts, for example by bundling option when selling new cars: when spending €50,000 on a new car, spending €51,000 for the model with included sound system might not be experienced as painfully costly, even if, considered by itself, €1000 might be more than most people are willing to spend on a sound system for a car.
 Bundling and segregation have been extensively studied by consumer psychologists (Johnson et al., 1999; Naylor and Frank, 2001; Noone and Mattila, 2009).